Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: GILS-RVND: the State-of-the-Art Algorithm

 The pseudocode of GILS-RVND is detailed in Algorithm \ref{alg:gils-rvnd}.
 Firstly, the cost of the current best solution $s^*$ is initialized (line 1).
 In the outer loop, for each one of the $I_{Max}$ iterations, an initial solution $s$ is generated by a constructive procedure requiring an $\alpha \in R$ to control the greediness level of this procedure (line 3).
 Given as input data, the R set contains $I_{Max}$ random values from the interval $[0,1)$.
-Before the inner loop, $s$ is copied to $s'$ and $iterILS$ counter is set to zero (lines 4-5).
+Before starting the inner loop, $s$ is copied to $s'$ and $iterILS$ counter is set to zero (lines 4-5).
 From this point, $s'$ refers to the best solution of the local search phase (lines 6-14).
-The basic idea of this phase prevails on the exploration of the neighborhood of $s$ using a RVND procedure (line 7) and a perturbation mechanism over $s'$ (line 12) until $I_{ILS}$ consecutive attempts without any improvement of $s'$.
-This perturbation avoids a solution drawback of being trapped into local optima, which will be later detailed.
+The basic idea of this phase consists in exploring the neighborhood of $s$ using an RVND procedure (line 7) and a perturbation mechanism over $s'$ (line 12) until $I_{ILS}$ consecutive attempts of improvement without success in $s'$.
+This perturbation helps the local search from being trapped into local optima, using a move known as Double-bridge~\citep{Martin1991}, which was firstly proposed for the TSP.
 If the cost value of $s$, or $f(s)$, is lower than $f(s')$ (as MLP is a minimization problem), then, $s'$ is updated and $iterILS$ is reset.
-After this checking, $s'$ is perturbed and $iterILS$ is increased by one unit (lines 12-13).
-Before the outer loop ending, $s^*$ may be updated according to $s'$ by means of their cost values (lines 15-17).
+Next, $s'$ is perturbed and $iterILS$ is increased by one unit (lines 12-13).
+After the local search phase, $s^*$ may be updated (lines 15-17).
 Once all $I_{Max}$ iterations are performed, $s^*$ is returned (line 19).